 The impressive John A. Roebling Bridge is an iconic landmark that straddles that Ohio River, connecting downtown Covington to downtown Cincinnati.

-Walking across the historic bridge is one of the best Covington, KY things to do and an ideal way to get to a Cincinnati sporting event if you are staying in Covington!
+Walking across the historic Roebling Suspension Bridge is one of the best Covington, KY things to do.
+It’s also an ideal way to get to a Cincinnati sporting event if you are staying in Covington.

 Completed in 1867 – at which time it ranked as the longest bridge in the world with a span of 1,075 feet – the Roebling Bridge served as a prototype for the famous Brooklyn Bridge in New York City.